FlawlessNa/Legends/README.md

 # Royals-V2

 ## Bug Fixes
-- [ ] Improve client_handler to avoid need of updating window title on every game update
 - [ ] Improvements of movements, particularly to avoid hitting while character is crouched
 - [ ] Looks like there's an existing bug between window switching and key releases
 - [ ] For keys dependent on keyboard layout, such as "'", this can cause issues as the key doesn't do what it is intended to do in case of wrong layout
   - This is because the _keyboard_layout_handle is decorated with lru_cache
   - Can remove decorator, but function is somewhat slower (it is minimal though)
   - Still, it doesn't solve issue because if layout is wrong, the "'" should become "è" (as an example) and configs are therefore wrong in such a case
-- [ ] Re test CheckStillInMap and CheckMobSpawn with the new ReactionMixin
 - [ ] Test the pauser/resumer for various scenarios (keep MobsHitting, Rebuffs, for testing purposes etc)
 ## Improvements
 - [ ] Rebuffing: